 - Your last several jobs to appear on the first page (where they can take center stage).
 If this is the case, each entry must be short and crisp.
 ChatGPT does NOT produce tight content (see point #5).

 - A strategy for explaining how your career path adds up to a new, high-level role that could be a slight detour from your previous experience.

-- Formatting that helps feature some experience over others, especially if you’re aiming for a position reflecting only a segment of your skills.
+- Formatting that features some experience over others, especially if you’re aiming for a position reflecting only a segment of your skills.

-- Brief explanations of new industry keywords or trends.
+- Deeper explanations of your expertise in new industry trends.

 If you’ve encountered these issues, you already know you need a plan to address them.